amebrahimi/Journal/Journal.md

 sudo apt-get update
 ```
 ##Install .NET Core SDK
-Before you start, please remove any previous versions of .NET Core from your system by using [this link](https://github.com/dotnet/cli/blob/rel/2.0.0/scripts/obtain/uninstall/dotnet-uninstall-debian-packages.sh) </br>
+Before you start, please remove any previous versions of .NET Core from your system by using [this link](https://github.com/dotnet/cli/blob/rel/2.0.0/scripts/obtain/uninstall/dotnet-uninstall-debian-packages.sh). </br>
+.NET Core 1.1 is the latest version.
+For long term support versions and additional downloads check the [all Linux downloads](https://www.microsoft.com/net/download/linux) section.</br>
 To install .NET Core 1.1 on Ubuntu or Linux Mint, simply use apt-get.</br>
 ```
 sudo apt-get install dotnet-dev-1.0.1